Ignatimus/data-analysis-portfolio/Sailfort-Motors-Case-Study/README.md

 4. Clarify company policies regarding overtime and workload.
 5. Encourage open communication about workload and recognition.
 6. Adjust evaluation criteria to avoid rewarding only overworked employees.

-## About the repo
-This folder contains a Jupyter Notebook and supporting materials for the Sailfort Motors Case Study Capstone Project.
-Inside the notebook you will find:
-1. **Project Summary** - Key insights, dataset description, and business problem
-2. **Full Project Code** - Implemented using the PACE framework, including all input code, outputs, and model development steps
-3. **Final Reflecions** - Personal reflections on the project, challenges, and learning outcomes Additionally, there is a Visualizations folder featuring all the output graphs from the notebook.
-This README also includes a link to launch the notebook via Binder, which I recommend using instead of opening the notebook directly from this repo.